kiyui/dont-reinvent-bicycle/content/code/9-rewriting-night-light.md

 }
 ```

 I think like many other extension writers we just copied from one another.
 Well, it turns out that this function has already been [vendored](https://web.archive.org/web/20200916121616/https://gitlab.gnome.org/GNOME/gnome-shell/-/commit/93425b05004094520790b12953bc3aa50f85367c) in GNOME a whole 2 years ago!
+This is even stated in the [official guide](https://web.archive.org/web/20200707175025/https://wiki.gnome.org/Projects/GnomeShell/Extensions/Writing)!

+> Long ago, Giovanni Campagna (aka gcampax) wrote a small helper script for Gettext translations and GSettings called `convenience.js`.
+This script was used so widely by extension authors that they were merged in GNOME Shell in version 3.32.

 Since we've already defined the `settings-schema` key in the <a href="#metadata-file">metadata.json</a> and verified that this path is correct, reading our preferences is as simple as using the `ExtensionUtils.getSettings()` utility!